lguebeli/novel_roar_server/README.md

-# ROAR
+# ROAR - Server
-Master Thesis on Ransomware Optimized with AI (RL) for Raspberries
+Master Thesis on Ransomware Optimized with AI for Resource-constrained devices